andrew-lowell/HMT/README.md

 * i@mode: The mode index from 0-7
 * i@mode_progression: The modal progression of the notes contained within an octave in values from 0-7.
 0 being the root note.
 When numbers go beyond this value they will progress into the next or previous octave
 * i@minor_type: The minor style of the Aolean mode common in western minor scales.
 0-2 represent Natural, Harmonic, and Melodic types.

+Point attributes used for visualization:
+* v@P: The time(x) and note(y) of the notes
+* f@pscale: The velocity of the notes
+* v@N: The duration(x) of the notes
+* v@Cd: Used for various color visualizations representing velocity, pan, channel, or mode

+Detail attributes used for visualization: f@notation_viz_height: When using tools which alter the vertical position of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes f@notation_viz_scale: When using tools which alter the pscale of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes

 ### Developers:
 HMT (Houdini Music Toolset) is developed and maintained by Andrew Lowell.